Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Conclusions

 \begin{enumerate}

-\item We estimate the binding energies (BEs) of 7 diatomic radicals using a pure quantum chemical approach with high-level water clusters and methods, and discuss the implications of the computed BEs on astrochemical models.
+\item We estimated the BEs of seven diatomic radicals using a pure quantum chemical approach with high-level water clusters and methods, and we discuss the implications of the computed BEs for astrochemical models.

-\item {In our study, the BSSE correction is carefully employed extensively using the CP method.
-This correction is crucial, especially with small and medium-sized basis sets, for obtaining accurate and reliable estimates of the BEs between radical species and the ASW cluster.}
+\item We carefully and extensively employed the BSSE correction using the CPC method.
+This correction is crucial, especially with small and medium-sized basis sets, for obtaining accurate and reliable estimates of the BEs between radical species and the ASW cluster.

-\item Our results suggest that most of the time, we have physisorption, indicating weak bonding between radicals and the water molecule.
-However, in addition to physisorption, we find chemisorption of CH with $\rm{[H_2O]_{20}}$ cluster in two cases.
-In this case, a chemical bond is formed between CH and an oxygen atom of a water molecule. \autoref{fig:chemabs} illustrates the production of CH$_2$OH through the chemisorption of CH on a water substrate.
+\item Our results suggest that, most of the time, we have physisorption, indicating weak bonding between radicals and the water molecule.
+However, in addition to physisorption, we find chemisorption of CH with the $\rm{[H_2O]_{20}}$ cluster in two cases.
+In these cases, a chemical bond is formed between CH and an oxygen atom of a water molecule.
+Figure~A.3 (available on Zenodo) illustrates the production of CH$_2$OH through the chemisorption of CH on a water substrate.
 This warrants the potential formation of methanol through hydrogenation in warmer regions.
 Future observations with the JWST could address this issue.
-Moreover, our estimated value of the BE (physisorption) of CH is 2-3 times higher than the available guess value.
+Moreover, our estimated value of the BE (physisorption) of CH is 2-3 times higher than the available estimate.
 Hence, we suggest using these values for astrochemical models.

-\item {We obtain a significantly lower BE value of NO (704~K), which is in excellent agreement with a very recent study \citep[average value of 712~K with ASW model;][]{mart24} compared to that used earlier (1600~K).} Our obtained BEs of NO would be useful in explaining the observed HONO/NH$_2$OH and HONO/HNO ratio obtained in the B component of the low-mass protostellar binary IRAS 16293–2422.
+\item {We obtain a significantly lower BE value of NO (704~K), which is in excellent agreement with a very recent study \citep[average value of 712~K with the ASW model;][]{mart24} compared to that used earlier (1600~K).} Our obtained BEs of NO can help explain the observed HONO/NH$_2$OH and HONO/HNO ratio obtained in the B component of the low-mass protostellar binary IRAS 16293–2422.

 \end{enumerate}